jesselessa/weather-app-react-node/README.md

 ## Run the project locally

 1. Open your terminal and navigate to the location where you want the local repository to be copied
-2. Clone the repository : `git clone https://github.com/jesselessa/weather-app-react-tailwind-client.git`
+2. Clone the repository : `git clone https://github.com/jesselessa/weather-app-react-node.git`
-3. Navigate to the project directory : `cd weather-app-react-tailwind-client`
+3. Navigate to the project directory : `cd weather-app-react-node`
-4. Inside the project directory :
+4. Copy the `.env.example` file from the `backend` folder, and rename it to `.env`.
+Fill in the required environment variables.
+5. Install the dependencies necessary to the project inside each folder by running `npm install`.
+6. Then :
-   - Run the application in development mode : `npm run dev`
+   - Inside the `client` folder, run the application in development mode : `npm run dev`.
+   - Inside the `backend` folder, start the server and launch the database : `npm start`.
-   - Open http://localhost:5173 in your web browser to view the live application
+7. Finally, open `http://localhost:5173` in your web browser to view the live application.

-Do not forget to run [the custom API](https://github.com/jesselessa/weather-app-node-express-api) alongside your project for it to work properly !
+**Important: Do not commit your `.env` file containing sensitive information (API keys, secrets) to a public repository.
+Add them to your `.gitignore` file**

 ## Getting Started with Vite